Sacred Journey

 Sara Williams, President of the national organization The Funeral Consumers Alliance

-Learn everything you've ever wanted to know about green burials, Advance Directives and consumer protections available to grieving families under the Funeral Rule.
+Learn everything you've ever wanted to know about natural burials, Advance Directives and consumer protections available to grieving families under the Funeral Rule.

 FREE ONLINE COURSE | The Good Death Book Club Experience: